 Research and Development.
 Research and Development is a key product of the IPO schools.
-While Research and Development in itself is not an SDG goal, it underpins the success of the SDGs.
-In 2023, IPO Schools spent a total of \$45,116,600 of internal university funds for Research and Development (amount does not include research funding received from external sources, such as government, funding agencies, etc.).
-The IPO schools were able to publish 378 research papers in ISI and/or SCOPUS-indexed journals from January to December 2022 and 335 in 2023.
+While Research and Development by itself is not an SDG goal, it underpins the success of the SDGs.
+In 2024, IPO Schools spent a total of ₱37,886,566.08 of internal university funds for Research and Development (amount does not include research funding received from external sources, such as government, funding agencies, etc.).
+The IPO schools were able to publish 772 research papers in ISI and/or SCOPUS-indexed journals from January to December 2024 which increased from 335 papers published in 2023.
 IPO schools have also taken other measures to improve research output, such as developed an institutional research agenda, revising their Research Incentive Policy, and providing support for presentation of papers in conferences both in the Philippines and abroad.

 Mapua University also serves as an incubator for commercialized research.
 Mapua replicated the previous success of its first commercialized research resulting from a research project funded by the Department of Science and Technology- Philippine Council for Industry, Energy, and Emerging Technology Research and Development (DOST-PCCEIERD), the Universal Structural Health Evaluation and Recording (USHER) System which is designed to assess and provide real time status on the structural health of buildings and other structures.
-The DOST-Mapua Think and Tinker Laboratory, which was formally launched in 2022, is a technology business incubator (TBI) that intends to build and develop digital learning tools and solutions for education with a focus on various emerging technologies and industries was formally launched.
-Another potential project for commercialization is Mapua University's WEHLO (Localized Weather, Environment and Hydromet Solutions) which is currently in the market validation and spin-off set-up stage.
+The DOST-Mapua Think and Tinker Laboratory (launched in 2022), is a technology business incubator (TBI) that intends to build and develop digital learning tools and solutions for education with a focus on various emerging technologies and industries was formally launched.
+Another potential project for commercialization is Mapua University's WEHLO (Localized Weather, Environment and Hydromet Solutions) which is currently finishing its market validation and spin-off stage.